predicatemike/predigame-docs/docs/index.md

 pred game.py
 ```

 Did you see the background picture?
-Make sure you `cd hello` prior to running pred as you need to be in the same directory as your python files.
+Make sure you `cd hello` prior to running `pred` as you need to be in the same directory as your python files.

 There you go!
 First "game" down.
 Take a look at the [Picture Frame](examples/pictureframe.md) example for some other cool coding additions.

+## API Docs

+Predigame API documentation can be found here: [http://predigame.io/api](http://predigame.io/api/predigame.html).
+Not sure what this means?
+Don't worry.
+We'll cover this later!

 ## Support
 Find a bug?
 Have a question?

 - Visit our Support Forum: [https://groups.google.com/a/predicate.us/forum/#!forum/supportloc](https://groups.google.com/a/predicate.us/forum/#!forum/support)
 - GitHub User?
 Fork our repos - [https://github.com/predigame](https://github.com/predigame).
-We take pull requests :)
+We happily take pull requests :)